 At the request of former Congressmember Henry Waxman, Lauren testified before Congress in support of health insurance regulation and universal health care, and she worked with City of Los Angeles Councilmember Paul Koretz to reduce helicopter noise in residential neighborhoods.

 In 2013, Lauren served as Chair of the successful "Yes on Measure C" Term Limits for West Hollywood committee, limiting all Council members elected on or after March 2013 to no more than three full or partial terms on the City Council.

 Professionally, Lauren is the sole proprietor of her own marketing research firm based in West Hollywood.
 As a businesswoman and market research professional, she listens to public opinion to form action-oriented solutions, understands the importance of budgets and resources, and believes that the City must provide good customer service and be accountable.

 Lauren received a Bachelor of Arts degree in Sociology from the University of California, Santa Barbara and graduated with high honors (Phi Beta Kappa, Dean's List scholar).
 In 2014, she received a Certificate of Completion in Civic Mediation from the LA County Bar Association/Center for Civic Mediation.

-A resident of West Hollywood for more than 25 years, Lauren has been both a renter and a homeowner in the City.
-Lauren’s parents, sister and rescue dog Spike also call West Hollywood home.
+A resident of West Hollywood for nearly 30 years, Lauren has been both a renter and a homeowner in the City.
+Lauren’s parents, sister and adorable rescue dog Spike also call West Hollywood home.